The Best Suet Feeders for Winter Birds

 Winter will be upon us soon and your feathered friends need suet for energy.
-Check out the best suet feeders to attract winter birds such as woodpeckers.
+Check out the best suet feeder types to attract winter birds.

 As winter approaches, many backyard birders will offer suet to help their birds survive the colder months.
 Suet is a great source of fat for the birds and it helps them quickly refuel after cold nights when they’ve used all their energy trying to stay warm.
 When you’re picking out the perfect suet feeder for your yard, there are a few things that you should keep in mind.

-First, I prefer to use a feeder with a tail prop and the birds seem to prefer it as well.
-The tail prop allows the larger woodpeckers to be more comfortable on the feeder.
-Species like pileated woodpeckers and red-bellied woodpeckers are quite large and can have trouble staying on small feeders.
-Remember, the longer the tail prop, the more comfortable a pileated woodpecker will be.
+I prefer to use a feeder with a long tail prop and the birds seem to prefer it as well.
+The tail prop allows larger woodpeckers to be more comfortable on the feeder.
+Pileated woodpeckers and red-bellied woodpeckers are quite large and can have trouble staying on small feeders.
 This 2-cake suet feeder from Amazon features an extra long tail prop.

 Check out the best feeding tips for fall birds.

 Cedar Double Suet Feeder

 Designed specifically to give woodpeckers a place to prop their tails, with suet cakes on both sides, this cedar wood feeder makes for a stunning viewing station.

 The shingle-patterned roof on the buffet feeder keeps up to four suet cakes dry, and the grid design allows clinging birds to easily grab a bite to eat.